xtuml/bridgepoint/doc-bridgepoint/notes/9050_const_order/9050_const_order_ant.md

 4.2  Constants in a constant specification shall be displayed on the canvas in the same order they are displayed in the model explorer.

+4.3  Constant ordering shall be persisted and maintained through tool exit and restart.

 ### 5. Analysis

 5.1  `Symbolic Constant` already has some useful bits in the metamodel.